 What Are the Signs of a Clogged Milk Duct?

 You may notice a hard, painful lump in one area of your breast, often with localized swelling and warmth.
+The skin may look pink or red near the sore area.

 Painful Breast Lump

-- painful lump that changes after expression
+- Painful lump that changes after expression

-- symptoms of mastitis if the blockage worsens
+- Symptoms of mastitis if the blockage worsens

 Localized Swelling And Warmth

-When a milk duct becomes clogged, the affected area often feels hard, tender, and warm, with localized swelling that may make the breast look red or inflamed.
-You may feel a painful hard lump that shifts in size after breastfeeding or pumping.
-That temporary easing suggests partial drainage, but persistent localized swelling needs attention.
+You may feel a painful hard lump that changes in size after breastfeeding or pumping.
+That temporary easing can suggest partial drainage, but persistent swelling needs attention.

 | Sign | What you may notice | Why it matters |